tardate/fretboard_web/README.md

 ## Installation for Development

-To hack on this, you need a recent `npm` installed, then run:
+To hack on the web front-end, you need a recent `npm` installed, then run:

     $ npm install

 Use grunt to just-in-time compile coffeescript sources as you work:

     $ grunt watch

+To hack on the sinatra web app, make sure you have a valid ruby runtime, then bundle:

+    $ bundle install

+Run tests:

+    $ bundle exec rake

+Guard is included to for watching code and running specs as you go:

+    $ bundle exec guard

 ## Running Locally